syncfusion-content/mobilejavascript-docs/MobileJS/Grid/Data-binding.md

 ## Supported DataTypes

 ejmGrid supports data types in JavaScript such as string, number, datetime and Boolean.
-By default, ejmGrid reads datatypes from Mobile Grid dataSource.
+By default, ejmGrid reads data types from Mobile Grid dataSource.
 Grid uses these DataTypes for filtering and other operations.
 You can also customize these DataTypes through column attribute type.
 It overrides default data type reading.
 For example refer to the following code.

 {% highlight js %}